ecmwf/multio/docs/content/mpi-communicators.rst

 and have to start client as well as server nodes.
 Currently, in the Multio API this is the only exception for configurations that are passed through the API.
-Multio then splits a *client* or a *server* communicator and uses `MPI_Group` to compute ranks of servers and clients (`mpigroups`_).
+Multio then splits a *client* or a *server* communicator and uses `MPI_Group` to compute ranks of servers and clients (`MPI Groups`_).
-**Important: The passed communicator are expected to be either a client or a server.
+**Important: The passed communicator is expected to be either a client or a server.
 Nodes performing other tasks should not be contained in the communicator.**

 In the configuration example above, you can see that client plans refer to a server through a *transport*.
 In the server section the *transport* is then specified to be "mpi".
 The key `group` then refers ta a MPI communicator used for communication.
 Using `eckit::mpi` named lookup the communicator is looked up --- i.e. using `eckit` or `fckit` communicators may be used to manage communicators.
-Otherwise, if the communicator is not existing, a recursive lookup mechanism is triggered to setup a communicator (`mpisetup`_).
+Otherwise, if the communicator is not existing, a recursive lookup mechanism is triggered to setup a communicator (`MPI Setup`_).

-.. _`mpigroups`:
+.. _`MPI Groups`:

 MPI Groups
 ~~~~~~~~~~

 MultIO MPI is working with an communicator containing all clients and server instances.
-Yet clients do not know the server ranks in the communicator.
+Nevertheless clients do not know the server ranks in the communicator.
 To retrieve this information,
 a furter MPI split is made: All clients split from the parent communicator to a
 separate client communicator and all servers split to a separate server communicator.
-Now with `MPI_Group` we can retrieve the parent group and one child group for each instance.
+Now with `MPI_Group` we can retrieve the parent group and one child group (server or client group) for each instance.
 By using `MPI_Group_difference` it is possible to compute the *opposite* child group,
 i.e. clients can compute the server group and server the client group.
-Now by using `MPI_Group_translate_ranks`, it is very easy to compute all ranks of both
+Finally by using `MPI_Group_translate_ranks`, it is very easy to compute all ranks of both
 groups *in the parent communicator*.
 This now allows clients to directly communicate to servers
 by mainting a list of server ranks.

 This approach is very flexible.
-The only assumption is that a communicator containing
-only server and client instances is passed to MultIO.
+The only assumption is that the communicator passed to MultIO is only containing server and client instances.
-As MultIO will split off clients and servers, it is also recommended to split whole
-separate communicator for MultIO.
-Otherwise splitting colors have to be adjusted (`mpisetup`_).
+Hence it is also recommended to split whole separate communicator for MultIO.

+MultIO allows describing communicator splitting in the configuration (`MPI Setup`_).

-.. _`mpisetup`:
+.. _`MPI Setup`:

 MPI Setup
 ~~~~~~~~~